GCornman/EZ30D-Definitions/README.md

 # EZ30D Definitions
-01-04 Subaru EZ30D ECU definitions I've collected from various sources, and some I've created myself.
+01-04 Subaru EZ30D ECU definitions I've mostly created myself.
+A couple I've collected from other sources.
 I only defined what I needed - quick and dirty.
 Some parameters and codes might be defined in one revision but not another.

 Feel free to use what you can.
 I might update these if you ask.
 Adding OBDII codes to them is easy if that's what you need.